 Start time: This option lets you choose the moment the selected element will show up in the sequence.
 You can also choose to enable the ‘custom duration’ option to display the element during a specific moment.

-Trigger Action: Triggers an action based on user behaviour:
+Trigger Action: Triggers an action based on user behavior:

 None: Nothing happens when a user clicks or gazes on the element.

-Link: User will open a new website, a new scene or a new Experience.
+Link: User will open a new website, scene or Experience.
 More info here.

 Annotation: User will show an element present in the scene that is hidden.

-Sound: Plays a .mp3 file when user clicks or gazes on the initial element.
+Sound: Plays a .mp3 file when user clicks on the initial element.